rnabioco/molb-7950/slides/README.md

 ## Suggestions for slide content.

 -   The [quarto docs](https://quarto.org/docs/presentations/revealjs/) on slide markup are excellent.
 They are spread over a few pages, with simpler and more advanced approaches.

+### Headers

 -   Use h1 headers (`#`) to demarcate sections of slides.
 The title will appear on its own slide.
 These also improve navigation in the overview (`Esc` when you're in the slide show).

 -   Slides under the headers start with h2 (`##`).

+-   You can also use h3 and h4, but I don't find them to be useful in practice as stuff usually spills off the end of the slide.

+### Code formatting

 If you are displaying code on a slide, and expect them to type it out, consider the following: